Erin’s Recipe Rundown

 Ingredients You’ll Need

 • Gluten-Free Oats: Oats are often grown alongside gluten-containing grains.
-So it’s important to select certified gluten-free oats for gluten-free baking.
-This is my favorite brand.
+It’s important to select certified gluten-free oats for to make these cookies gluten-free.

-• Gluten-Free 1:1 Baking Flour: Use a high-quality 1:1 (also called measure for measure) gluten free flour blend that contains xanthan gum.
+• Gluten-Free Flour: Use a high-quality 1:1 (also called measure-for-measure) gluten free flour blend that contains xanthan gum.
 I like this King Arthur Flour Gluten-Free Measure-For-Measure Flour.
 Bob’s Red Mill is also a great option.

-• Almond Flour: I like using a little almond flour in cookies because it is non-gritty and helps the cookies get that golden color and chewy texture.
-It’s my secret ingredient in many baked goods!
-If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free 1:1 baking flour.
+• Almond Flour: I like using a little almond flour in gluten-free cookies because it helps them bake up golden brown and gives them a chewy texture.
+It’s my secret ingredient in many baked goods like these soft gluten-free chocolate chip cookie!
+If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free measure-for-measure flour.

 • Coconut Oil/Butter: The combination of these 2 ingredients gives the cookies great texture.
 I prefer salted butter to unsalted butter!
 The little bit of extra salt gives these great depth of flavor.